waritsriyadi/Auto-Tuner-Guitar/README.md

-Developed an automatic guitar tuning system using fuzzy logic, providing guitar players with an easy way to achieve their desired tones.
+#Developed an automatic guitar tuning system using fuzzy logic, providing guitar players with an easy way to achieve their desired tones.

+Things you need:
+1. OLED 128x64
+2. Voice Sensor MAX4466
+3. ESP32 or Any Microcontroller
+4. ESP32 Expansion Board (optional)
+5. Power Adapter 5V
+6. USB to Micro-USB

 Say Hi!~
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⢠⣾⣿⣶⣄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀